 The Governors Ball Music Festival is a three-day event in June that moves around a bit – it was originally on Governor’s Island, then it was held at Randall’s Island Park, and now Flushing Meadows Corona Park in Queens is hosting the crowd.
 The festival features a mix of genres, including alternative, hip-hop, and EDM.

-One benefit to the location – right in New York City – is that the food truck scene is incredible.
-The lineup can be hit or miss – many musicians prefer to play NYC on their own tours, in smaller venues – but the headliners are always pretty popular.
+One benefit to the location – right in New York City – is the incredible food truck scene.
+The lineup can be hit or miss – many musicians prefer to play NYC on their tours, in smaller venues – but the headliners are always pretty popular.

 This festival is a great opportunity discover new acts.
 And when you need a break from the music, you can enjoy other activities throughout the event, like photo booths, art installations, and lawn games.

 Looking for a place to rest post-fest?
 Check out the best places to stay in NYC.

 See Related: Where to Stay in New York City with Family